Prix Goncourt: Selection and voting process

 The Prix Goncourt is divided into three selection stages.
 The first selection is typically composed of fifteen finalists.
 The second selection is typically composed of eight finalists, narrowed down from the previous fifteen.
 A third and final selection leaves four finalists.

 In the voting rounds, a maximum of fourteen rounds can be carried out.
 To begin the deliberation process, the names of the four finalists are placed in a champagne bucket.
 In turn, the names are taken out and each member of the jury votes aloud in favour of, or in opposition to, the writer.
 An absolute majority—more than half the votes cast—is required until the tenth round, then a simple majority is sufficient to designate a winner.
 If, after fourteen rounds, there is no winner, the president's vote counts as double to determine a majority vote.
-At 12:45 p.m., the Secretary General, Philippe Claudel, appears in front of the crowd of journalists and announces the winner.
+At 12:45 p.m., the Secretary General, currently Philippe Claudel, appears in front of the crowd of journalists and announces the winner.
 The winner typically waits in a cafe near the Drouant so that they can arrive in time.
 The winner is interviewed by the media and is offered a symbolic check for ten euros.

 Winners

 Other awards

-In addition to the Prix Goncourt for a novel, the Academy Awards four other awards, for first novel, short story, biography and poetry.
+In addition to the Prix Goncourt for a novel, the Academy awards four other awards, for first novel, short story, biography and poetry.

 As of March 2009, the académie changed the award name by dropping "bourses" ("scholarship") from the title.
 The prefix "prix" can be included or not, such as "Prix Goncourt de la Poésie" (Goncourt prize for Poetry) or "Goncourt de la Poésie" (Goncourt of Poetry).
 For example: "Claude Vigée was awarded a Goncourt de la Poésie in 2008".
 Or, "Claude Vigée won the 2008 prix Goncourt de la Poésie".